-Although both of these fabrication approaches offer low cost and robust wearable biosensors without the need for undergoing complicated microfabrication processes at clean-rooms, the first approaches, including screen-printing48 and embroidery techniques,^{46,49} are widely used due to their potential of scalability, and therefore, are amenable to industrial applicability.
+Although both of these fabrication approaches offer low cost and robust wearable biosensors without the need for undergoing complicated microfabrication processes at clean-rooms, the first approaches, including screen-printing and embroidery techniques, are widely used due to their potential of scalability, and therefore, are amenable to industrial applicability.

 Kinnamon et al. fabricated a textile screen-printed biosensor to detect the influenza A virus (Figure 4b).
-To fabricate and Lillehoj fabricated an embroidered electrochemical sensor on a cotton t-shirt for monitoring glucose and lactate in buffer and whole blood samples.
+To fabricate electrodes for the electrochemical textile biosensor, conductive silver ink was first screen-printed onto two different flexible substrates, including a nonporous polyamide sheet and a commercially available utility textile.
+Second, the graphene oxide (GO) layer was printed in a complementary pattern to the printed silver electrode and was functionalized with an influenza-specific affinity assay.
+This electrochemical sensor showed more stable and reproducible responses when printed on a textile substrate compared to the polyamide sheets.
+Gualandi et al. used a single-step screening technique to develop a fully textile-based organic electrochemical transistor (OCET) using PEDOT:PSS conductive polymer.
+The proposed wearable chemical sensor showed reliable results as a textile-based transistor to develop chemical sensors for realtime monitoring of redox-active biomolecules such as dopamine, ascorbic acid, and adrenalin.51 and Lillehoj fabricated an embroidered electrochemical sensor on a cotton t-shirt for monitoring glucose and lactate in buffer and whole blood samples.
 Carbon-coated polyester yarns were modified with enzyme probes and embroidered into a polyester fabric along with silver/silver-chloride coated polyester yarn and carbon-coated ones as reference and counter electrodes, respectively.
-The fabricated biosensor showed reproducible results with proper mechanical properties for multiplexed measurements of the biomolecules.53 A wearable electronic nose (e-nose) constructed as an embroidered gas sensor on polymer/functionalized single-wall carbon nanotubes (SWC-NTs) nanocomposites.
+The fabricated biosensor showed reproducible results with proper mechanical properties for multiplexed measurements of the biomolecules.
+A wearable electronic nose (e-nose) constructed as an embroidered gas sensor on polymer/functionalized single-wall carbon nanotubes (SWC-NTs) nanocomposites.
 These sensing materials were coated onto already embroidered conductive threads on a fabric substrate.
-The fabric-based e-nose could discriminate between the body odor of two people and detect body odors in different forms such as urine, armpit, and exhaled breath odor using simple recognizing algorithms.54
+The fabric-based e-nose could discriminate between the body odor of two people and detect body odors in different forms such as urine, armpit, and exhaled breath odor using simple recognizing algorithms.

-The machine embroidery method facilitates the rapid integration of conductive threads in customized geometries and configuration into textile substrates, which leads to the fabrication of mechanically robust biosensors with mass-production capability.52 Liu
+The machine embroidery method facilitates the rapid integration of conductive threads in customized geometries and configuration into textile substrates, which leads to the fabrication of mechanically robust biosensors with mass-production capability.
+Liu